mculhane/project-notebook/November 9.md

 * 1.25 hours
   * Team meeting, discussed IR/plugin/syntax in more detail.
 Thought about the semantics of due/start dates with recurrences and dependencies.
+* 2 hours
+  * Played around more with Sublime Text plugins and focused on how they can create/modify settings and menu items

 ## Post-critique summary